mpro34/MagicMayhem/README.md

 - [ ] **Steam**: Make game available on Steam.

 ## Story/Gameplay Goals:
-The team aspect, character progression/itemization of League of Legends.
-The gunplay, different customizations, and exploration of CoD Warzone.
-The replayability in Single-Player like Hades.
-The goals for this game were to have a team based 3rd-person shooter, where gun are the mainstay, however magic also plays a role in gameplay.
+- The goals for this game were to have a team based 3rd-person shooter, where gun are the mainstay, however magic also plays a role in gameplay.
+- Every game you play is unique.
+You start the game by choosing an archetype (Lighting, Fire, Ice, Earth).
+When you pick up weapons, some weapons will enhance your archetype, others will not.
+Every couple/several rounds you get the option of upgrading your archetype or choosing a magic ability from your archetype.
+The elements will be able to interact with the environment.

+#### Examples:
+- I chose the Fire archetype.
+I pick up a pistol, the rounds are able to set things on fire.
+After several rounds, I choose the “Fireball” ability which lets me shoot a fireball as my Grenade.

+- I chose the Lightning archetype.
+I pick up a pistol, the rounds are able to stun/paralyze things.
+After several rounds, I choose the “Lightning Storm” ability, which lets me set paralyzing traps around the map.

+- I chose the Ice archetype.
+I pick up a pistol, the rounds are able to freeze things in place.
+After several rounds, I choose the “Ice Walls” and build paths around the map.

+- I chose the Earth archetype.
+I pick up a pistol, the rounds are able to blind opponents momentarily.
+After several rounds, I choose the “Earthquake” ability which makes the screen shake, affecting the aim of opponents.